oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-deductions.md

 Many YouTubers hold contests and the costs of operating these contests can be deductible.
 Also, when a YouTuber gives away money to random strangers, they may take a deduction for promotion since the act of giving increases goodwill(you can’t deduct under charity if you’re not a corporation).
 Prizes are included as long as there is an incentive to generate sales.
 What sucks for the recipient of a prize is that they have to pay taxes on the value of the prize if that prize is over $600.
 So, if you win an iPhone from an influencer, know that you owe taxes on that phone and that they likely received a nice tax deduction.

-> Fun note: If you want to get into the YouTube game or if you use a drone to advertise your business, you can deduct the cost of the drone depending on the cost of course.
+> Fun note: If you want to get into the YouTube game or if you use a drone to advertise your business, you can deduct the cost of the drone.
+Keep in mind that the price of the drown can effect how much you can deduct in a year.

 <h4>Clothing</h4>
 Clothing with your company’s logo or uniforms worn exclusively for your work are deductible.
 But that doesn’t mean you can’t wear them outside of work as well.
 For example, YouTubers who create merch can deduct the costs of articles of clothing including hats, shirts, jackets, even if their logo appears on them.
 The cost of cleaning them is also deductible!
 The reasoning behind this is that clothing with logos on them can be considered a form of promotion, and promotions are deductible.
 This type of expense category is still considered under supplies.